onenorth/content-anonymizer/README.md

 ![Confirm](https://raw.github.com/onenorth/content-anonymizer/master/img/confirm.png)

-If everything looks ok, click the **Anonymize** button on the dialog.
+If everything looks okay, click the **Anonymize** button on the dialog.

 ## Development
 In order to develop, you must update the references to the Sitecore assemblies.